How do I apply for admission?Graduate Admissions COVID-19 Response

 - three letters of recommendation

-Once you have completed the online application process found here: https://application.uark.edu/, the Graduate School and International Education will send you an email from firstname.lastname@example.org, outlining how to activate your “Student Center” in the UAConnect portal.
-This email
+Once you have completed the online application process found here, the Graduate School and International Education will send you an email from email@example.com, this email will contain a PIN.
+Please check your spam folder if you do not receive the email within five minutes.

 The Graduate School and International Education will send us all of your academic documents after they have reviewed your complete application, so there is no need to send a duplicate package of information to the department.